kimkorngmao/meatika/README.md

 # Meatika (មាទិកា)

 This repository contains the source code for a web application that facilitates article creation and management.
-It's designed with a client-server architecture, leveraging React for the frontend (`client`) and Node.js with Express for the backend (`server`).
+It's designed with a client-server architecture and React for the frontend (`client`) and Node.js with Express for the backend (`server`).

 ## Project Setup